aroellin/aroellin.github.io/index.md

 layout: default
 ---

-I'm currently Professor at the [Department of Statistics and Data Science](https://www.stat.nus.edu.sg) at the [National University of Singapore](https://www.nus.edu.sg), and I'm also the head of the department.
+I'm currently Professor at the [Department of Statistics and Data Science](https://www.stat.nus.edu.sg) at the [National University of Singapore](https://www.nus.edu.sg).

 ## News